derekmerck/hallicrafter/hallicrafter2/examples/uweather/README.md

 - Although Adafruit includes SCL and SDA pullups on their I2C sensors, I found that I had to add 4.7k pullup resistors to the I2C bus to get the system to reliably start up headlessly.

 - Assemble the charger.
-Make sure to leave some slack on the big capacitor and bend it over slightly to lower the height profile.
+Make sure to leave some slack on the  capacitor legs and bend it over slightly to lower the height profile.

 - Mount the board on the back wall inside the enclosure using 2mm stand-offs.